adammaj1/sequence_of_parabolic_points_on_the_boundary_of_main_cardioid_3/README.md

 t is aproximating 1/3

-Here is first 10 values of c
+Here are the first 10 values of c

 ![t_10.png](t_10.png)